mgood7123/InputFilterPlus/README.md

 Return value                   | Meaning
 ------------------------------ | ------------------------------
-PROCESSES_MODE_APPEND_ORIGINAL | return this if you want to append/replace with the original value PROCESSES_MODE_APPEND_NOTHING  | return this if you want to reject the replacement all together String                         | return this if you want to append/replace with a custom string
+PROCESSES_MODE_APPEND_ORIGINAL | return this if you want to append/replace with the original value PROCESSES_MODE_APPEND_NOTHING  | return this if you want to reject the append/replacement all together of type `String`               | return this if you want to append/replace with a custom string

 # Callbacks